Our impact for people living with cancer

 We want everyone living with cancer to get the treatment and support they need.
 That's why we work with the NHS and other partners to deliver services where they are needed most.

-In 2021 we facilitated more than 44,000 Holistic Needs Assessments for people living with cancer.
+In 2024 we facilitated 65,000 Holistic Needs Assessments for people living with cancer.
 This means they were able to have a structured conversation with a healthcare professional about their needs and concerns and receive a personalised care and support plan.

-Since 1976, we have also built over 225 Macmillan Cancer Centres, including Information and Support Centres, Clinical Oncology Centres and Hospices.
-Our centres offer a range of clinical, emotional and practical support.
-In 2021 an estimated 108,000 people living with cancer received treatment in a Macmillan Cancer Centre.
+Our Macmillan local cancer Information and Support Centres offer a range of clinical, emotional and practical support.
+In 2024 an estimated 105,000 people diagnosed with cancer used our Information and Support Centres.

 Find a Macmillan Cancer Centre